plotly/dash/CONTRIBUTING.md

 - [ ] You have updated the `dash/version.py` file and the top of `CHANGELOG.md`
 - [ ] Two people have :dancer:'d the pull request.
 You can be one of these people if you are a Dash core contributor.

+### Post-Merge checklist
+- [ ] You have tagged the release using `git tag v<version_number`.

 ### Pre-Release checklist
 - [ ] Everything in the Pre-Merge checklist is completed.
-(Except the last one if this is a release candidate).
+(Except the last two if this is a release candidate).
 - [ ] `git remote show origin` shows you are in the correct repository.
 - [ ] `git branch` shows that you are on the expected branch.
 - [ ] `git status` shows that there are no unexpected changes.
 - [ ] `dash/version.py` is at the correct version.

+### Post-Release checklist
-- [ ] You have tagged the release using `git tag v<version_number`.
+- [ ] You have closed all issues that this pull request solves, and commented the new version number users should install.

 ## Financial Contributions